okkur/syna/docs/README.md

 #### React support

 Syna has built-in support for React.
 We use React portal API inside the `react-portal` fragment.
 This allows us to render an empty container that is able to render components inside it.
-To use this feature you can add a new `react-portal` to your page, write your component and expose it inside the `window.synaPortals` object.
+To use this feature you can add a new `react-portal` to your page, write your component and expose it inside the `window.syna.portals` object.

 ```jsx
 import * as React from 'react';